mpolden/jarvis2/docs/WIDGETS.md

 stats
 -----
 Displays beverage consumption stats from the IRC channel #tihlde on freenode.
-The `max` dict sets the upper limit for the gauges. `nick` is the nick you want to retrieve stats for.
+The `max` dict sets the wanted limit for each beverage. `nick` is the nick you want to retrieve stats for.

 ```python
 JOBS['stats'] = {